Nadiuska

+Roswithka Bertasha Smid Honczar (born January 19, 1952) is a former German model and actress who became a well-known celebrity in Spain during the 1970s, under the stage name Nadiuska.

+Biography

-Nadiuska is a retired Polish and Russian model and actress who became a well-known celebrity in Spain during the 1970s.
-Born as Roswicha Bertasha Smid Honczar in 1952 in Bavaria to Polish and Russian parents, she moved to Barcelona in 1971 and her career rapidly took off.
-She appeared in a number of sex comedies over the next decade, and appeared nude in Playboy.
+Born in 1952 in Schierling to a Polish mother and a Russian father, both Jewish, she moved to Barcelona in 1971 and her career rapidly took off.
+She appeared in a number of sex comedies over the next decade, and appeared nude in Playboy magazine.
 She played Conan's mother in the 1982 Arnold Schwarzenegger film Conan the Barbarian.
 She co-starred with Spanish horror star Paul Naschy in his science fiction film The People Who Own The Dark.
 Years later she was committed to a psychiatric ward with schizophrenia.